are available 24/7 through your installation Family Advocacy Program.

 College and university Courses

 Midlands Technical College offers Associate degrees in Criminal Justice and Management at Fort Jackson.
 Numerous other degree and certificate programs are offered at the campuses throughout the Midlands.
-Soldiers and family members are welcome at all campuses. midlands Technical College is a member of Servicemembers Opportunity Colleges and offers liberal arts transferable courses under this program.
-College Level Examination Program (CLEP)/Defense Activity for Non-Traditional Education Support (DSST) exams are available through Midlands Technical College (MTC), a National Testing Center.
+Soldiers and family members are welcome at all campuses.
+College Level Examination Program (CLEP)/Defense Activity for Non-Traditional Education Support (DSST) exams are available through Midlands Technical College (MTC), at the National Testing Center located at the Education Center.
 Tests are free to military personal and available to other authorized patrons for a fee.
 If you have further questions, please call 803-782-3213.

 The University of South Carolina on Fort Jackson offers a varied curriculum rooted in the Liberal Arts and aimed at preparing students to continue learning in higher education settings and throughout life.
 The curriculum allows students to complete Associate degrees in Science and the Arts.
 Military students and family members also may take undergraduate and graduate course at the Columbia campus.
 If you have any questions, please contact 803-782-8810.